Table of Contents

 Raspberries are a little tart for some pets.
 This fruit is low in sugar – which is a plus, considering most pet parents don’t brush their dog’s teeth regularly – and provides pups with a little fiber.
 Raspberries also have anti-inflammatory properties, perfect for dogs with arthritis or bowel disease.
 However, raspberries should only be fed in small amounts.
 Raspberries naturally contain low levels of xylitol, which is dangerous for dogs in large doses.

 Serving suggestion: Blend raspberries with a dog-safe sweetener like Greek or plain yogurt and honey, then freeze in popsicles or ice cube molds.
 For the canine cooks out there, try Doggy Dessert Chef’s raspberry chicken dog treat recipe.

 5. Can dogs eat peaches?

-Before we get into the fun side of this fruit, it’s very important to note that you should never ever give your dog a peach pit. (this goes for other stone fruits too, like plums, pears and apricots) In addition to possibly creating an intestinal obstruction, peach pits contain low levels of cyanide.
-If your dog consumes a single peach pit, the odds of cyanide poisoning are low, but keep a lookout for symptoms like dilated pupils, dizziness and excessive salivation.
+Before we get into the fun side of this fruit, it’s very important to note that you should never ever give your dog a peach pit.
+(This goes for other stone fruits too, like plums, pears and apricots.)
+In addition to possibly creating an intestinal obstruction, peach pits contain low levels of cyanide.
+If your dog consumes a single peach pit, the odds of cyanide poisoning are low, but watch for symptoms like dilated pupils, dizziness, and excessive salivation.
 Don’t give your pet canned peaches either – while they do not have a pit, the sugary, preservative-heavy syrup can create intestinal discomfort and has no nutritional value.